 August Protein of the Month: Free Range Wild Boar

-Marty’s Meals sustainably sources wild boar from the southwest United States for our raw and gently cooked recipes.
+Marty’s Meals sustainably sources wild boar from the southwest United States for our gently cooked recipe.
 Unlike the domestic pig, wild boar are not prone to illness or disease, running free in a natural environment.
 Wild boar meat is similar to pork, but there are a few differences worth noting.
 As a game meat, wild boar meat is leaner and tends to be darker red than ordinary pork.
 Wild boar meat has an intense, sweet and nutty flavor, due in part to its wild diet of grasses and nuts and forage.

 Wild boar is a good source of Thiamin, Niacin, Vitamin B6, Zinc and Selenium.
 It is also a very good source of protein and low in sodium.
 While containing moderate levels of Omega 3 fatty acids and considered to be a healthy alternative to fish oil, wild boar is leaner, higher in protein with less fat and calories than domestically raised pork.